Vishal-7/Jarvis-Bot/README.md

 # Jarvis-Bot
-A Python bot based on the Character : Jarvis, that can answer questions when asked
+A Python bot based on the Character : Jarvis, that can answer questions when asked through the GUI.